Honda CBR 929 Chain & Sprockets Change

 Step 14.
 Tighten the chain adjusters until there is the correct amount of slack in the chain.

-NOTE: Check your Honda manual to see the precise chain slack for your particular CBR model.
+NOTE: Check the Honda manual to see the precise chain slack for your CBR model.

 Step 15.
 Make sure the chain adjusters are at the same point on the swingarm indexes.
 If the adjusters are not aligned, the rear wheel will not track straight and will cause the chain and driven sprocket to quickly wear out.